project-husky/project-husky.github.io/getting_started.md

 All supported profiles are accompanied by integration tests which show the basic usage.
 The integration tests are performed against the [EPR Reference environment](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/gazelle.md#epr-reference-environment).
 This may provide a good starting point.
-You find a list of links to the integrations tests for the basic transactions [here](./links_2_tests.md).
+Best to check out the integration [tests for the basic transactions](./links_2_tests.md).

 You may switch to the EPR Playground test environment by changing the endpoint URL of the transactions.
 Please checkout the URL published by the